Country Music Association Awards: History

-In June 2021, the Country Music Association announced that they would extend its broadcast contract with ABC through 2026.
+In May 2026, the Country Music Association announced that they would extend its broadcast contract with ABC and Disney through 2032.
+They also announced, for the first time, the ceremony would be simulcast live from ABC and Disney+.

-Following the COVID-19 Pandemic, the Country Music Association announced that the 55th CMA Awards on November 10, 2021, would require ticketed audience members to be fully vaccinated against COVID-19 and to wear appropriate face coverings.

 Eligibility and voting

-Albums and songs released between July 1 of the previous calendar year and June 30 of the award show's year are eligible for consideration.
-More than 7,300 individuals from the Country Music Association trade group vote for the nominees and winners through three rounds of balloting.
+Albums and songs released between July 1 of the previous calendar year and June 30 of the award show's year are eligible for consideration.6,678 individuals from the Country Music Association professional members vote for the nominees and winners through three rounds of balloting.

 Awards

 Annual awards are given in the following twelve categories: Entertainer, Male Vocalist, Female Vocalist, New Artist (previously known as the Horizon Award until 2008), Vocal Group, Vocal Duo (introduced in 1970), Single, Album, Song, Musical Event (split off from the Vocal Duo award in 1988 as Vocal Event), Music Video (introduced in 1985), and Musician.
 The distinction between the Duo and Event awards is that the former is presented to two artists who normally perform together, while the latter was specifically created to honor one-off collaborations.
 Nine awards are also given to radio broadcasters for Station of the Year and Personality of the Year (divided into four categories each, based on market size), as well as National Personality of the Year to the host of a nationally syndicated show.
 Since 2012, the ceremony features a Lifetime Achievement Award.
 Vince Gill, and Alan Jackson are the only individuals to win Entertainer of the Year, Male/Female Vocalist of the Year or Group/Duo of the Year, Album of the Year, and Song of the Year all in the same year.